 Can you still join the police without a degree?

-Yes.
-As above, the Police Constable Degree Apprenticeship (PCDA) does not require you to have a degree.
-However, you will be working towards the completion of a professional degree-level apprenticeship as part of this entry route which will need to be successfully completed prior to being confirmed in post.
+On the Police Constable Degree Apprenticeship (PCDA) route you will be working towards the completion of a professional degree-level apprenticeship as part of this entry route which will need to be successfully completed prior to being confirmed in post.
 Be aware you would need to meet the minimum entry requirements for the PCDA programme and pass the recruitment process set out by West Yorkshire Police and Leeds Trinity University.

 Can I apply for the Apprenticeship Scheme even if I already have a degree?